 Each year, Law, Justice and Development (LJD) week brings together World Bank Group staff, senior officials from other international financial institutions, international development practitioners, government officials, lawyers, judges, scholars and representatives from civil society.
-As in previous years, LJD Week 2014 will be an event co-organized by the Legal Departments of the World Bank Group and the International Centre for the Settlement of Investment Disputes (ICSID).
+As in previous years, LJD Week 2014 will be an event co-organized by the Legal Departments of the World Bank Group.
 It will also involve the collaboration and participation of the 150 international partners of the Global Forum on Law, Justice and Development (GFLJD).

 GLOBAL FORUM DAYS

 The first two days of LJD Week will be devoted to the legal dimensions to the post-2015 development agenda, and will be organized into three parallel sub-themes:

 - Implementing the post-2015 development agenda.

 - Social and economic equity in the post-2015 development agenda.

 Each sub-theme will be organized coherently to explore the topic in detail, and each sub-theme will generate an issue paper identifying the issues discussed, and the key points of agreement and dialogue.